The Destruction of Sodom and Gomorrah

-The Destruction of Sodom and Gomorrah is a painting by the English painter John Martin from 1852.
+The Destruction of Sodom and Gomorrah is a painting by the English painter John Martin, from 1852.
+It is in the collection of the Laing Art Gallery in Newcastle upon Tyne.

+History

-John Martin's painting, shows the biblical story of the destruction of the two cities of Sodom and Gomorrah, which was God's punishment for the two cities for people's immoral behavior.
+Martin's painting, shows the biblical story of the destruction of the two cities of Sodom and Gomorrah, which was God's punishment for the two cities for people's immoral behavior.
 Only Lot and his daughters were saved.
 Lot's wife disobeyed God's instruction not to look back, and was turned into a pillar of salt.
 The fiery red color is characteristic of John Martin's dramatic scenes of destruction.
 The swirling storm in heaven was also a frequent feature of his paintings.

-Description

-It is 136.3 x 212.3 cm. in size.

-It is in the collection of the Laing Art Gallery in Newcastle upon Tyne.

 Apocalyptic theme

 Several other of Martin's paintings contain apocalyptic tendencies, including the Fall of Babylon (1831), The Fall of Nineveh, Divine vengeance, Pandemonium (1841) and The Eve of the Deluge (1840).